icpc/live-v3/README.md

 For now http basic auth is used.
 If you try to login with user, which does not exist, it will be automatically created.
 First created receives admin rights.
-Others only receive them when someone with admin rights confirms, it's okey.
+Others only receive them when someone with admin rights confirms, it's okay.

 Consider, if you are okay with passing your passwords using plain HTTP.